 Grocery shopping can be a real chore, and it’s especially frustrating when you can’t find all of the items on your list.
 Although most items stocked in a grocery store have signs hanging above the aisles that make them easy to find, some things may not be located where you’d think they would.

-In this article, we’ll look at the hard-to-find items in grocery stores and tell you where you can find them in a store near you!
+Below, we’ll look at the hard-to-find items in grocery stores and tell you where you can find them in a store near you!

 List of Hard to Find Groceries by Aisle

-Trying to figure out how to find molasses at Walmart or where Target has hidden the bread crumbs?
 We checked out major grocery store chains including Target, Walmart, and Kroger to locate hard-to-find grocery items like quinoa, Velveeta, and coconut oil.
 For this list, we visited stores or verified item locations with customer service representatives.

 For most of these items, there are a few different areas they may be located in.
 We’ve listed the possibilities and indicated store-specific locations where applicable.